tretherington/nlmpy/README.md

 # NLMpy <img src="images/logo.png" align="right" width="200" />

-NLMpy is a Python package for the creation of neutral landscape models that are widely used in the modelling of ecological patterns and processes across landscapes.
+`NLMpy` is a Python package for the creation of neutral landscape models that are widely used by landscape ecologists to model ecological patterns across landscapes.

 NLMpy aims to provide several advantages over existing NLM software: